Hello, world!

 My name is Adrian and I’ve worked on games for the past 4 years.
 I broke into gamedev by composing music for indies while simultaneously doing QA at QLOC studio in Warsaw, Poland.
 After 9 months there, I got a job at CD Projekt RED, where at first I continued my QA career, but then moved on to audio programming through embedded audio QA duties and some technical sound design and implementation assistance.
 I've recently parted with RED and joined an enthusiastic team of Crunching Koalas where I code in C++.

-primary education is in music performance and composition, I've invested a lot of personal time and resources in learning how to code.
+Over these past 3 years I've subjected myself to a pretty hardcore wholistic learning routine which blurred the lines between various different fields of software development for me.
+Although my primary education is in music performance and composition, I've invested a lot of personal time and resources in learning how to code.
 Throughout my career at RED, I dubbed in JavaScript, Python, C# and finally C++, but I've also spent a lot of time on design related tasks, including scripting (both visual and code), technical sound implementation, quest, animation and behavior graphs debugging and asset management.
 In this blog I intend to write about how it all went for me, including my programming self-education experience, my being thrown into deep waters of RED Editor with no prior experience with any other game engine, and how my dreams of working on the most well known games have been confronted with a surprising reality.

 Throughout the “Design like a programmer” series I will explore numerous principles that programmers learn both at university and at work and try to explain them using visual scripting, code samples and real life examples.
 Each code sample I’ll use will be clearly described so that you could follow along even if you don’t code yourself.